Healthy Homes Assessment Te Mata

 Rental Property Home Assessments Te Mata

-The areas of rental property that are affected through Healthy Homes Standard.
-Healthy Homes Standards in Te Mata include each:
+Areas of rental properties that are impacted through the Healthy Homes Standards in Te Mata include each:

 • Living Room